 Meet the team

-A dedicated team of professional staff - based in Estates manage operational sustainability issues at the University, led by:
+A dedicated team of professional staff - based in Estates and facilities manage operational sustainability issues at the University, led by:

 Environment and Sustainability Manager - Dr Samantha Davies